aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/how-to-build-a-table-from-a-datatable/_index.md

 1. Once all rows from the **DataTable** have been processed finish the table by calling **DocumentBuilder.EndTable**.
 1. Finally we can set the desired table style using one of the appropriate table properties such as **Table.StyleIdentifier** to automatically apply formatting to the entire table.

-The following data in our **DataTable** is used in this example:

-![how-to-build-a-table-from-a-datatable-aspose-words-net](how-to-build-a-table-from-a-datatable-1.png)

-## The Code

-The following code demonstrates how to achieve this in Aspose.Words.
 The **ImportTableFromDataTable** method accepts a **DocumentBuilder** object, the **DataTable** containing the data and a flag which specifies if the column heading from the **DataTable** are included at the top of the table.
 This method builds a table from these parameters using the builder’s current position and formatting.
 Provides a method to import data from the DataTable and insert it into a new table using the DocumentBuilder.

+The following data in our **DataTable** is used in this example:

+![how-to-build-a-table-from-a-datatable-aspose-words-net](how-to-build-a-table-from-a-datatable-1.png)

+The following code example shows how to execute the above algorithm in Aspose.Words:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Tables-BuildTableFromDataTable-ImportTableFromDataTable.cs" >}}

 The method can then be easily called using your **DocumentBuilder** and data.

-Below code sample shows how to import the data from a DataTable and insert it into a new table in the document.
+The following code example shows how to import the data from a DataTable and insert it into a new table in the document:

 {{< gist "aspose-words" "9a306a41bb6aea8adfcabf5a575c5718" "Examples-CSharp-Programming-Documents-Tables-BuildTableFromDataTable-BuildTableFromDataTable.cs" >}}